5 Ways to Fight Back Overwhelm – Even if It Threatens to Win

 And then one more thing gets piled on top, and that’s it.
 The camel’s back is broken.
 Your heart starts racing, your brain fills with cotton, you get dizzy, and you can’t breathe.
 You are officially overwhelmed.

 Being overwhelmed makes you feel literally paralyzed.
 It prevents you from moving forward in any meaningful way.
 It prevents you from moving forward at all.
 You are simply there, in a vortex, circling the drain.
 Not good.

-The first step – awareness.
+The first step – is awareness.
 Always key.
 Know what it is you are feeling – overwhelm.
-Once you know what it is you can proceed.
+Once you know what it is, you can proceed.